What is phishing?

 - Send the suspicious email as an attachment to Secmon@absa.africa

 Suspicious transaction deleted – Please be aware of the latest scam where the fraudster pretends to be an Absa staff member.
 The fraudster tries to cause panic by stating that a suspicious IP address tried to login to your internet banking, and due the this, your service had been suspended.
 The fraudster then directs you to a fraudulent link to restore your sevice.

 NB: Absa would never send you an email requesting you to click on a link.

 Frequently asked questions

 Hackers or fraudsters who send phishing emails are trying to accomplish one of the following:

-- Getting you to open malicious attachments that contain malware (a dangerous software or type of computer virus).
+- Get you to open malicious attachments that contain malware (a dangerous software or type of computer virus).

-- Getting you to provide sensitive information like your PIN or password.
+- Get you to provide sensitive information such as your PIN or password.

 Hackers will steal your identity and gain access to your accounts or your company’s data.

 Absa will NEVER ask you for your PIN, password or passcode, transaction verification or card CVV number.